Notable People

 Wiesel's importance in Jewish history is obvious.
 His importance in American public life is sometimes underestimated.

 He played a major role in bringing Holocaust memory into the moral vocabulary of the United States after the war, not as private grief alone but as public responsibility.
 The United States Holocaust Memorial Museum identifies him as the founding chair of the museum's predecessor commission.
 That fact matters.
-Wiesel was not only a memoirist asking to be heard.
-He was part of building the institutions through which future Americans would learn what the Holocaust was.
+Wiesel was more than a memoirist asking to be heard.
+He helped build the institutions through which future Americans would learn what the Holocaust was.

 This is one reason the Washington National Cathedral tribute was more than ceremonial.